Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - [**jQuery:**](https://jquery.com/)

   - jQuery came with Bootstrap to make the components used responsive.
-  - Included at end of body tag within HTML files to ensure smooth running off HMTL and CSS.
+  - Included at end of body tag within HTML files to ensure smooth running of HMTL and CSS.

 - [**Git**](https://git-scm.com/)